Here are the top kitchen sinks that boast great style, functionality and durability.

 – Watermarks and fingerprints can be quite noticeable

-3. Enameled Cast Iron Sink for a Perennial Kitchen Favorite
+3. Enameled Cast Iron Sink

 Enameled cast iron should earn a spot near the top of your short-list if you want to add a vintage flair to your kitchen.
 Still, it’s not just for retro throwback kitchens anymore.
 These days, iron alloy sinks coated with enamel are available in a wide range of colors and styles.